angular-scan

 • Counter badge — cumulative render count on each component host element

-• Toolbar HUD — floating panel with total checks, wasted renders, and a per-component inspector
+• Toolbar HUD — draggable floating panel with live stats, runtime toggles, flash-duration slider, reset, and a per-component inspector

 Zero overhead in production — the entire library is tree-shaken when isDevMode() returns false.